sinhashubham95/structs-vs-pointers/README.md

 ok  	github.com/sinhashubham95/structs-vs-pointers/nostackwithoutreturn	       2.367s
 ```

+Within a function, both are equally treated in all aspects of performance, but as we all know using by reference without any extra returns is unnecessary. **So it's preferred to work within a function by value.**

 ### No Stack With Return

 This is the most common scenario where the object, either struct or its pointer is used within a single method along with returning the value.